frankobjank/natac/README.md

 # natac

 The Python version used for development is Python 3.11.5.
-For best results, run with Python 3.11.5.

 How to run the game from the terminal: